 How to Cut the Eggs

-When you’re cutting up the eggs, cut them lengthwise and wipe your chef’s knife clean with a wet paper towel after cutting each egg.
+When you’re cutting up the eggs, slice them in half lengthwise and wipe your chef’s knife clean with a wet paper towel after cutting each egg.
 That’ll keep your egg whites from getting yolks on them.

 How to Get the Perfect Filling